Mvgnu/davr/docs/backend/marketplace-deals.md

   * `NEGOTIATION_CLOSED`: Negotiation already cancelled.
   * `ACTIVE_DISPUTE_EXISTS`: There is already an unresolved dispute for the negotiation.
   * `DISPUTE_CREATION_FAILED`: Unexpected server failure.
+* **Notes:** Fast-Track dispute shortcuts are suppressed in the UI whenever premium grace periods lapse, seat limits are exceeded, or the viewer lacks `DISPUTE_FAST_TRACK`.
+Backends should mirror these checks if alternative clients emerge.

 ## `GET|POST /api/marketplace/deals/[id]/contracts/revisions`